buggyrace/buggy-race-about/docs/races/replaying.md

 (CORS) restrictions on whether the player can access them.
 Specifically, CORS may apply to the JSON race files and SVG path files.

-JSON served from GitHub pages sites do set the `Access-Control-Allow-Origin` header to `*` so can be used to host race files.
+Files served from GitHub pages sites (including JSON files) do set the `Access-Control-Allow-Origin` header to `*` so can be used to host race files.

 See [customising Races (config settings)](../customising/races) for more details, including `BUGGY_RACE_PLAYER_URL` and `BUGGY_RACE_PLAYER_ANCHOR`.